apache/www-site/content/foundation/marks/pmcs.md

   - <a id="marklogo"></a>Logos are important to recognize as trademarks as well.
-For the project's official logo (if it has one, and especially if it uses the ASF feather), ensure that it includes a small "TM" symbol in the graphic or immediately adjacent to it.
+For the project's official logo (if it has one, and especially if it uses the ASF graphic mark), ensure that it includes a small "TM" symbol in the graphic or immediately adjacent to it.
 For pages that include the project logo on them, ensure you mention "... and the Project logo are trademarks..." in the attribution.

-  - Projects must not use the Apache feather in their logo.
-For details on the proper [Apache visual identity and feather graphics][3], please work with press@.
+  - Projects must not use The ASF graphic marks in their logo.
+For details on the proper [Apache visual identity and graphics][3], please work with press@.

 # Powered By...
 Logos  {#poweredby}